Supersymmetric black holes and $T\bar T$ deformation

 For supersymmetric black holes, one can overcome this stumbling block, by utilising the fact that the degeneracy, or index to be precise \cite{Witten_morse,Schellekens_Warner,Witten_elliptic}, is locally constant as function of continuous parameters of the theory.
 For black holes in string theory, a decoupling limit in which Newton's constant becomes small leads to a complimentary description in terms of D-branes, often described by a 2-dimensional conformal field theory (CFT).
 Microstates have a clear meaning in this picture and their counting reproduces $S_{\rm BH}$ correctly \cite{Strominger:1996sh, Maldacena:1997de}.
 It is an interesting question to extend the microscopic description away from the limit.

-In this article, we consider 4-dimensional compactifications of string theory with $\mathcal{N}=2$ supersymmetry, which is the least amount of supersymmetry for which black holes can be supersymmetric.
-The black holes are half-Bogomol'nyi-Prasad-Sommerfield (BPS) states, since they preserve four out of the eight supercharges.
-There is a great variety of these states, with intricate dependence on asymptotic values of the massless scalars of the vector multiplets which parameterize the K\"ahler moduli space \cite{Maldacena:1998uz, Maloney:1999dv, Denef:2000nb, Denef:2001xn, Ooguri:2004zv, Bena:2006kb, Denef:2007vg, deBoer:2008zn, Manschot:2010qz, Cheng:2007ch, Dabholkar:2012nd}.
-We are interested in a family of black holes whose degrees of freedom reduce to a 2-dimensional conformal field theory, more precisely the Maldacena-Strominger-Witten (MSW) CFT \cite{Maldacena:1997de,Minasian:1999qn}, in a decoupling limit of the K\"ahler moduli space.
-This limit involves the ``infinite volume limit'' in string units, $|J| \to \infty$ with $J$ being the real K\"{a}hler modulus.
+In this article, we consider 4-dimensional compactifications of string theory with $\mathcal{N}=2$ supersymmetry.
+This theory gives rise supersymmetric black holes, that is to say half-Bogomol'nyi-Prasad-Sommerfield (BPS) states, since they preserve four out of the eight supercharges.
+There is a great variety of these states, with intricate dependence on asymptotic values of the vector multiplet scalars, which parameterize the K\"ahler moduli space \cite{Maldacena:1998uz, Maloney:1999dv, Denef:2000nb, Denef:2001xn, Ooguri:2004zv, Bena:2006kb, Denef:2007vg, deBoer:2008zn, Manschot:2010qz, Cheng:2007ch, Dabholkar:2012nd}.
+We are interested in a family of black holes whose degrees of freedom reduce to a 2d CFT, more precisely the Maldacena-Strominger-Witten (MSW) CFT \cite{Maldacena:1997de,Minasian:1999qn}, in a decoupling limit of the K\"ahler moduli space.
+This limit corresponds to the ``infinite volume limit'' in string units, $|J| \to \infty$ with $J$ being the real K\"{a}hler modulus.
+Newton's constant $G_4$ vanishes in this limit.

 For this family of black holes, moving to finite mass coincides with moving away from the infinite volume limit.
 In this article, we argue that moving to the ``finite volume regime" of a family of half-BPS black holes in $\mathcal{N}=2$ theory is captured by $T\bar T$ deformation of the MSW CFT.
 The $T\bar T$ deformation is an irrelevant deformation constructed in terms of the energy-momentum tensor \cite{Zamolodchikov:2004ce}.
 Even though irrelevant, the theory remains solvable, and the degeneracies do not lift under this deformation.
 Our main argument, that moving to finite volume corresponds to the $T\bar T$ deformation is that the expression for the black hole masses matches with the formula for $T\bar T$ deformed energy levels.